henkisdabro/hangouts-chat-rss-bot-cloudflarestatus/README.md

-# Google Chat Space Webhook RSS bot
+# Google Chat Space Webhook RSS bot with Cloudflare's Status Page Updates
-A simple Google Apps Script that fetches news from Cloudflare's Status Page's RSS feed and posts them to a Google Chat space using webhooks.
+A simple Google Apps Script that fetches news from [Cloudflare's Status Page's](https://www.cloudflarestatus.com/) RSS feed and posts them to a Google Chat space using webhooks.

 ## Create a Google Chat webhook
 1. (Optional) Create a new space for testing